Codecademy/docs/content/general/concepts/database/database.md

 ---
 Title: 'Database'
 Description: 'A database is a collection of structured information stored so it can be easily accessed and updated.
-In a computer system, a database is typically accessed through a database management system, referred to as a DBMS.
-There are many different ways for database systems to structure and organize data.
-The type of database used is dependent on the type of data being stored, and the intended use for it.
-Relational Databases structure their data in tables made up of rows and columns.
-Multiple tables can have relationships to each other based on the values in key columns.
-They provide an efficient and flexible way to access structured information.
-Data is typically queried and manipulated through some form of Structured Query Language (SQL) implemented by the DBMS.'
+In a computer system, a database is typically accessed through a database management system, referred to as a DBMS.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'